ThomasBassa/near-netcar/docs/Interface.md

 ### aero.near.carPos
 * The latitude and longitude of the vehicle, formatted as a tuple in that order, **and explain the datatype & units**
 * frequency - to be determined

+### aero.near.carSpeed
+* The speed of the vehicle formatted as a float.
+* frequency - to be determined